 The Audit Committee is currently comprised of Messrs.
-Hsieh and Paisley and Ms. Hu, each of whom is "independent" as such term is defined for audit committee members by the listing standards of Nasdaq and the rules of the SEC.
-Mr. Paisley is currently the Chairperson of the Audit Committee.
-The Board of Directors has determined that each of Ms. Hu and Mr. Paisley is an "audit committee financial expert," as defined in the rules of the SEC.
-Effective as of the 2021 Annual Meeting, Ms. Hu will become the Chairperson of the Audit Committee, Kenneth A. Goldman will become a member of the Audit Committee and Mr. Paisley's service on the Audit Committee will end.
+Goldman and Hsieh and Ms. Hu, each of whom is "independent" as such term is defined for audit committee members by the listing standards of Nasdaq and the rules of the SEC.
+Ms. Hu is the Chairperson of the Audit Committee.
+The Board of Directors has determined that each of Ms. Hu and Mr. Goldman is an "audit committee financial expert," as defined in the rules of the SEC.